goofycoder/startup/zeroToOne.md

 - startups must strive for 10x better.
 Only when your product is 10x better can you offer the customer transparent superiority.

 - just a drop in the ocean

+- growth rate is the measure of the startup